 iii.
 There has been no delay in transferring amounts required to betransferred to the Investor Education and Protection Fund by the Company; and

 iv.
-The disclosures in the standalone financial statements regardingholdings as well as dealings in specified bank notes during the period from 8 November2016 to 30 December 2016 have not been made in these standalone financial statements sincethey do not pertain to the financial year ended 31 March 2019.
+The disclosures in the standalone financial statements regardingholdings as well as dealings in specified bank notes during the period from 8 November2016 to 30 December 2016 have not been made in these financial statements since they donot pertain to the financial year ended 31 March 2020.

 i. (a) The Company has maintained proper records showing fullparticulars including quantitative details and situation of property plant andequipment.